cecilia-lin/CSE151A_Pokemon_Classification/README.md

 1. **Class Imbalance**:
-   - Logistic Regression struggled with classifying the minority class, as evidenced by their low precision and recall for winged Pokémon.
+   - Logistic Regression and SVM struggled with classifying the minority class, as evidenced by their low precision and recall for winged Pokémon.
-   - ResNet18 and SVM handled class imbalance better, with ResNet18 achieving the highest performance due to its ability to capture complex visual features.
+   - ResNet18 handled class imbalance better, achieving the highest performance due to its ability to capture complex visual features.

 2. **Overfitting**:
    - ResNet18 achieved perfect training accuracy, but its excellent validation and test performance indicate effective mitigation of overfitting through techniques like data augmentation and weight decay.
+   - Despite our best efforts, including attempts with data augmentation, regularization, using simpler kernels, and various data preprocessing methods, the gap in accuracy between the training and test sets of SVM remained above 10%.
+However, the process of tuning the kernel allowed us to gain a better understanding of identifying overfitting through learning curves and loss curves.

 3. **Generalization**: